mesosphere-backup/mesos-cli/README.rst

 ..code-block:: bash

-    mesos config
+    mesos config [key] [value]

-Output a json object containing all the mesos-cli config.
+Output a json object containing all the mesos-cli config or you can get/set specific values in the configuration.

 -------
 resolve